UTFacultiesBMSResearchEthics (BMS/domain HSS)

 Ethics Committee BMS / Domain Humanities & Social Sciences

-Submit your research project for ethical review
+Submit your research project for ethics review

-To UT ethical review app
+To UT ethics review tool

-, & Informed participation procedures
+Guides and FAQ, & Informed participation procedures

 NOTE

-Research with human subjects can take many different forms.
+• Research with human subjects can take many different forms.
 Basically, it is scientific research that depends on the participation of humans to generate data for further analysis.
 It includes interviews, surveys, observations, laboratory and field experiments, recording and manipulation of physiological functioning, interventions in human behavior and/or physiological functioning, focus groups, ethnography, but also living labs and analysis of social media content.
 In all these cases, the interests of the human beings studied may conflict with the interests of the researcher and the value of science as a whole.
 Therefore, a careful ethical assessment is necessary.
 Such assessment is carried out by the BMS Ethics Committee (EC) or - in case of research that is medically oriented - by an accredited MREC or the CCMO.

-If your research has undergone ethical assessment outside the Netherlands, we ask you to submit it for assessment by us as well, as ethical guidelines for conducting research may differ between countries.
+• If your research has undergone ethical assessment outside the Netherlands, we ask you to submit it for assessment by us as well, as ethical guidelines for conducting research may differ between countries.
 Please submit the ethically reviewed documents in the original language, and a translation (English/Dutch) of the document.

 In case of a research subject to WMO/non-WMO (Wet medisch-wetenschappelijk onderzoek met mensen) read further under 'medical-ethical review'.
 Please note: Non-WMO research still needs ethical review by our BMS Ethical Committee (BMS EC).

-1. It concerns medical-scientific research, and
+1. It concerns medical/scientific research and

 TechMed Supports